 October 12, 1967 ~ Ray David Grammont, commonly known as reggae singer Tonton David, born in Paris, France ~ Soul-influenced raggamuffin singer, actively recording since his 1991 Le Blues De La Racaille debut album.
 Touching on social subjects, including unemployment, poverty and racism, he became a figurehead for a generation of disenchanted French youth.
 Well known songs include Peuples Du Monde, Sur Et Certain, Chacun Sa Route, Pour Tout Le Monde Pareil, and Fugitifs with rai singer Cheb Mami ~ Grammont passed away in 2021

-October 12, 1964 ~ Gospel singer, pianist, songwriter Kurt Carr born in Hartford, Connecticut, USA ~ Accompanied Andráe Crouch, Stevie Wonder, Gladys Knight, Yolanda Adams, Kirk Franklin, and others.
-Started his own gospel ensemble in the late 1980s.
+October 12, 1964 ~ Gospel singer, pianist, songwriter Kurt Carr born in Hartford, Connecticut, USA ~ Accompanied Andráe Crouch, Stevie Wonder, Gladys Knight, Yolanda Adams, and Kirk Franklin.
+Started his own gospel ensemble in the late-1980s.
 Best known for a number of mid-2000s albums, notably 2005's One Church Project and 2008's Just The Beginning

-October 12, 1964 ~ Girl group the Ronettes release their Walking In The Rain single ~ Written by Barry Mann, Cynthia Weil, and producer Phil Spector.
+October 12, 1964 ~ Girl group the Ronettes release Walking In The Rain, noted among others for its then-novice use of sound effects ~ Written by Barry Mann, Cynthia Weil, and producer Phil Spector.
 The original 1964 single, a Billboard R&B top 10 and Billboard Hot 100 top 30 hit for the Ronettes, included sound effects of thunder and lightning, a novice effect that earned sound engineer Larry Levine a Grammy Award nomination.
-The song would be covered by a number artists, perhaps most notably by Jay & the Americans in 1969 who took it to the Billboard Hot 100 top 20.
+The song would be covered by a number artists, perhaps most notably by Jay & the Americans in 1969 who took it to No.19 Billboard Hot 100, surpassing the original which had peaked at No.23.
 Others who recorded the song include the Walker Brothers, the Partridge Family with David Cassidy on lead vocals, and electropop duo Erasure

 October 12, 1962 ~ Christopher Stephen Botti, commonly known as jazz, smooth jazz, pop trumpeter Chris Botti, born in Portland, Oregon, USA ~ Debuted as a solo artist with the album First Wish in 1995.
-Worked with Paul Simon, Michael Brecker, Incognito, Sting, Bobby Colomby, Aretha Franklin, Marc Cohn, Bette Midler, Renee Olstead, James Taylor, Michael Bublé, Toni Braxton, Aaron Neville, Barbra Streisand, Rod Stewart, Natalie Cole, Vince Gill, and others
+Worked with Paul Simon, Michael Brecker, Incognito, Sting, Bobby Colomby, Aretha Franklin, Marc Cohn, Bette Midler, Renee Olstead, James Taylor, Michael Bublé, Toni Braxton, Aaron Neville, Barbra Streisand, Rod Stewart, Natalie Cole, and Vince Gill

 October 12, 1955 ~ Rock, power pop singer, guitarist, songwriter Pat DiNizio, full name Patrick Michael DiNozio, born in Plainfield, New Jersey, USA ~ Co-founded the Smithereens in 1980, known for songs such as Behind The Wall Of Sleep, In A Lonely Place, A Girl Like You, and Too Much Passion.
-The band has also collaborated with artists such as Belinda Carlisle, Julian Lennon, Lou Reed, Suzanne Vega, and others ~ DiNizio passed away in 2017
+The band has also collaborated with artists such as Belinda Carlisle, Julian Lennon, Lou Reed, and Suzanne Vega ~ DiNizio passed away in 2017

 October 12, 1954 ~ Singer, songwriter José Guadalupe Esparza born in Durango, Mexico ~ Lead singer of Bronco.
-As a songwriter had his songs covered by Antonio Aguilar, Dulce, Lupita Piñeda, Alejandro Fernández, Los Humildes, Mandingo, the Banda Machos, the Guardianes Del Amor, Los Rieleros Del Norte, Pesado, and others
+As a songwriter had his songs covered by Antonio Aguilar, Dulce, Lupita Piñeda, Alejandro Fernández, Los Humildes, Mandingo, the Banda Machos, the Guardianes Del Amor, Los Rieleros Del Norte, and Pesado

-October 12, 1946 ~ Bassist, composer, arranger, producer Daryl Runswick born in Leicester, UK ~ Worked with Dick Morrisey, Johnny Dankworth, Lionel Grigson, Pete Burden, Ian Hamer, Tubby Hayes, the London Jazz Four, the Alan Parsons Project, Elton John, the London Sinfonietta, the Nash Ensemble, the King's Singers, Pierre Boulez, Ornette Coleman, Simon Rattle, Sarah Vaughan, Blossom Dearie, Ray Russell, Barbara Dickson, Georgie Fame, and others
+October 12, 1946 ~ Bassist, composer, arranger, producer Daryl Runswick born in Leicester, UK ~ Worked with Dick Morrisey, Johnny Dankworth, Lionel Grigson, Pete Burden, Ian Hamer, Tubby Hayes, the London Jazz Four, the Alan Parsons Project, Elton John, the London Sinfonietta, the Nash Ensemble, the King's Singers, Pierre Boulez, Ornette Coleman, Simon Rattle, Sarah Vaughan, Blossom Dearie, Ray Russell, Barbara Dickson, and Georgie Fame

 October 12, 1942 ~ Bassist, singer James Dewar born in Glasgow, UK ~ Influenced by Ray Charles and Otis Redding.
 Best known as bassist for Stone The Crows and as lead singer and bassist for the Robin Trower Band.
 Has recorded one solo album, Stumbledown Romancer which notably featured organist Matthew Fisher, recorded in the 1970s but not released until 1998 ~ Dewar passed away in 2002